 6 Month Unlimited Membership: $652

 Annual Unlimited Membership: $1250

-The design aesthetic at Quad has somewhat of a 70’s basement vibe with unexpected pieces of art scattered amongst white washed brick walls, unfinished concrete, old school record players, and soft brown leather couches.
+The design aesthetic at Quad has a 70’s basement vibe with unexpected pieces of art scattered amongst white washed brick walls, unfinished concrete, old school record players, and soft brown leather couches.
 There’s an un-fussed, relaxed and imperfect way about the studio that makes it feel familiar and worn in.
-When first coming into the studio you enter into an open concept studio space, that’s packed with nearly 60 bikes next to the sign-in desk.
+You enter the studio into an open concept studio space that’s packed with nearly 60 bikes next to the sign-in desk.
 The men’s and women’s change rooms, washrooms and additional stretching area are further into the studio past the sign-in desk/spin room.
 Change rooms are compact with locker space, a changing area, 3 showers and 2 washrooms.

-The crowd at Quad is a serious mix.
-The 60 capacity class was about 45% full with a large contribution of that being regulars fully decked out in their padded shorts and personal clip-in shoes that knew the staff personally.
+The crowd at Quad is a mix.
+A large portion of the class was full of regulars who were fully decked out in their padded shorts and personal clip-in shoes and knew the staff well.
 There was also a fair amount of “Soulcycle” types, i.e. groups of young, beautiful, fit women wearing the latest athletic gear very well.
 In addition there was a smattering of people that were new to spin, less fit but giving it more effort than the rest (props), and a great age variety from low 20’s to north of 60.
-Variety is the spice of life, peeps.

 - Towels included on the bike